Applications to Doc/Fest's 2019 Youth Jury will open soon. Check back for more info.

 - Youth Jurors will also receive a Full Festival Pass to attend Sheffield Doc/Fest 2017.

 - You will attend screenings of the selected Youth Jury films and a deliberation during the Festival, selecting the winner of the Youth Jury Award 2017.

 - Travel and accommodation costs will be covered for both the Lab and Sheffield Doc/Fest 2017.

 HOW TO APPLY

-- Applications for the 2017 Youth Jury are now closed.
+- Applications for the 2019 Youth Jury will open soon.

 Past Youth Jurors